FaberSanZ/Dextaik/README.md

 ## Overview
-This toy engine is designed for the Vulkan learning process, I mainly use it to experiment with graphical or computing techniques and should not be used as a cerium product as it may have memory leaks and faulty or poorly optimized implementations.
+This toy engine is designed for the DX11 learning process, I mainly use it to experiment with graphical or computing techniques and should not be used as a cerium product as it may have memory leaks and faulty or poorly optimized implementations.